Questions and Answers for Accrediting Council for Independent Colleges and Schools Students

 There are a variety of financial relief options available for students who have suffered an economic loss due to the closure of a private college.
 If the credits you’ve earned from your school have no value for transfer or you simply wish to start over and request for a full refund of your economic losses, you may be eligible for relief from the Student Tuition Recovery Fund.
 Specific questions regarding federal student loan relief must be directed to your loan servicer.
 If you do not know who your loan servicer is, you may contact Federal Student Aid at (800) 433-3243 or visit their website for more information.

 Students can stay up-to date on the latest news regarding ACICS by monitoring the U.S. Department of Education’s press releases, visiting the Bureau for Private Postsecondary Education’s website, or by visiting the ACICS website directly.
-Students may also email us directly for more information at email@example.com.
+Students may also email our office directly for more information at firstname.lastname@example.org.